iclighthouse/DRC_standards/DRC20/DRC20.md

 ```
 #### txnRecord
 returns txn record.
 It's an update method that will try to find txn record in the DRC202 canister if the record does not exist in the token canister.
-OPTIONAL - This method can be used to improve usability, but the value may not be present.
+OPTIONAL - This method can be used to improve usability, but the method may not be present.
 ``` candid
 txnRecord : (Txid) -> (opt TxnRecord);
 ```